jrmoulton/jrmoulton-web/content/starting_open_source.md

 That sums it up pretty well.

-I was very afraid of doing something that was just an inconvenience to other developers.<br> I was afraid of implementing something incorrectly.<br> I was afraid that I would screw up the process.<br> I was afraid of being being out of place.<br>
+I was **afraid** of doing something that was just an inconvenience to other developers.<br> I was **afraid** of implementing something incorrectly.<br> I was **afraid** that I would screw up the process.<br> I was **afraid** of being out of place.<br>

-Luckily, the slint developers were super kind and helpful and made my first experiences with open souce work an awesome experience that made me want to do it again.
+Luckily, the Slint developers were super kind and helpful and made my first experiences with open souce work an awesome experience that made me want to do it again.

-Also I felt lucky that there was high quality content on youtube that showed the process of opening a PR and working with git to the point that I thought...
+I also felt lucky that there was high quality content on youtube that showed the process of opening a PR and working with git to the point that I thought

-> Yeah.
-I can do that.
+> "Yeah.
+I can do that."

-## What have been the results

-### More work with slint

-Since that first PR I've been able to open a few other PR's on the slint project but on these I actually dug into the code.

-When I was working on these PRs I still had no idea how to grok a codebase that I hadn't personally written **_and_** I was fairly new to Rust at the time.
+## The Results

+The results came in the form of continued pull requests on several open source projects

+### Slint

-Slowly, bit by bit (haha), I was able to find my way around the codebase and find the relevant parts of the code.
+Since that first PR I've been able to open a few other PR's on the Slint project and actually dig into the code.
+Bit by bit (haha), I was able to find my way around the codebase and find the relevant parts of the code.

-- Funny Side note: This was probably the first time that I really realized how useful "Goto Definition" could be.
+- Funny side note: This was probably the first time that I really realized how useful "Goto Definition" could be.

-One of the code changes that I made that was actually merged was adding some built-in functions to the slint language.
+One of the code changes I made that was actually merged was adding some built-in functions to the Slint language

 ```rust
     Expression::BuiltinFunctionReference(BuiltinFunction::Log, _) => {